jiajie-chen/dotfiles/.config/git-templates/README.md

 ### Local Pre-commit Hooks

+> NOTE: \
+> Local hooks are still a WIP, this section isn't up to date.

 Local pre-commit hook source code is located in `./local-hooks/`, each hook package in their own subdirectory.

 This allows for custom pre-commit hooks that aren't already packaged by third-parties.

-The hook entrypoints must be registered in the ``./.pre-commit-config.yaml` using the `repo: local` flag and associated configs: https://pre-commit.com/#repository-local-hooks
+The hook entrypoints must be registered in the `./.pre-commit-config.yaml` using the `repo: local` flag and associated configs: https://pre-commit.com/#repository-local-hooks

 Additionally, custom hook packages can include an executable `build.sh` to help do any build/setup needed for final installation by pre-commit.